The Song Dynasty (AD 960 – 1179)

 Life in towns also changed.
 In the Tang dynasty, Chang An, the capital was the biggest city in the world with a million inhabitants, but it was rigidly divided up into wards, which were walled around and locked at night with no houses opening out onto the main streets.
 By the Song dynasty this had all broken down and shops and houses lined the main streets.
 The famous painting of the Spring Festival at the new capital Kaifeng, a great scroll 10 inches high and 17 feet long, well illustrates the new freedom.

 (Here is the scroll, courtesy of Wikipedia.
-It is a big file, and may take sometime to download.
+It is a big file, and may take some time to download.
 It appears as a very thin line; click on it to bring it up, click again to enlarge it, then scroll along the whole length to see the whole city.
+Start at the right hand end, follow your way up river, then through the gate into the city, along the main street with the shops facing onto the street, and the grand houses behind.
+Then out of the city and see the grand arrangements at the left.
 But it is well worth doing, because this is one of the most famous of all Chinese paintings, and one of the most accessible to our modern European taste.
 This is a 17th century copy, in full colour)

 Underlying the changes, an industrial revolution was taking place.
 Iron making increased enormously: the north was denuded of its forests in order to make charcoal, so coke was introduced to replace the charcoal to save the forests.
 Gun powder was invented, though at first it was used to make exploding grenades fired from conventional catapults: it took 200 years for them to realise that if you placed gunpowder down a tube, it made a very efficient propellant – if you could make a tube strong enough to hold the explosion.
 Not that these advances (if that is the right word) helped the Chinese army for long.
 The barbarians were always capturing the technicians who would always barter their knowledge for their lives.
 Indeed in another 200 years, knowledge of gun powder even reached the west, but whereas in the west the advent of gun powder brought about a profound social change by replacing the armoured knight with the democratic foot soldier, in China the huge armies remained the same.
 Printing was introduced too, not indeed by moveable type, but by carving wood blocks; but once a wood block was carved 100 pages of paper (another invention) could be produced.